JVital2013/vitality-goes/README.md

 ### How does it work?

-The following diagram shows how data flows from a GOES satellite through to Vitality GOES, and ultimately your end users:
+The following diagram shows how data flows from a GOES satellite, through Vitality GOES, and to your end users:

 ![Vitality GOES reads data saved to disk that came from goestools and secondary processing scripts](resources/data-flow-diagram.png)